lishamhlanga/Donegal-Famous-Beaches/README.md

 ### Content

 - The text for the Home page I wrote that.
-The text for the Famous Beaches page <https://www.theirishroadtrip.com/best-beaches-in-donegal/>
+- The text for the Famous Beaches page <https://www.theirishroadtrip.com/best-beaches-in-donegal/>
 - Instructions on how to implement flex box and Grid <https://www.youtube.com/channel/UCJZv4d5rbIKd4QHMPkcABCw>
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
 - Unsplash: Beautiful Free Images & Pictures <https://unsplash.com>
 - Brian Kelly (licensed for reuse under this Licence <https://creativecommons.org/licenses/by-sa/2.0/#_blank>)
 - <https://www.youtube.com/channel/UCJZv4d5rbIKd4QHMPkcABCw>
 - W3 schools website
-- Youtube creating a responsive navigation learnt a lot followed and created similar but mine customised different <https://www.youtube.com/watch?v=At4B7A4GOPg>
+- Youtube creating a responsive navigation learnt a lot followed and created similar but mine customised differently <https://www.youtube.com/watch?v=At4B7A4GOPg>
 - Code Institute notes ( The form of which I changed to suit my project )
 - Thanks to my tutor ( great support to solve all responsiveness issues)  and slack for all the info that was shared to make this project possible.